KZRR: Rock: 1977-present

-Later in 1977, the station picked up the Abrams/Burkhart "Superstars" Album-oriented Rock format.
+Later in 1977, the station picked up the Abrams/Burkhart "Superstars" album-oriented Rock format.
 That was the first time the station began using the "94 Rock" moniker.

 In January 1980, Gaylord sold KRKE AM-FM to the Journal Star station group for $4.5 million.
 In June, the call letters changed to KWXL still branded as "94 Rock".
 In March 1985, the stations were sold to Compass Communications.
 In April, the station changed its call letters back to KRKE-FM, intending to make station identification easier in morning and afternoon drive times, when it was simulcast with KRKE AM.
-The format was also changed to "Superstars II," with an emphasis on rock titles from the 1960s and 70s.
+The format was also changed to "Superstars II", with an emphasis on rock titles from the 1960s and 1970s.
 It also featured a Sunday morning jazz program intending to reach an older audience than KWXL's targeted 18-34 audience.

 In 1986, the stations were sold to Sandia Peak Broadcasters.
 In July, it changed to the current KZRR call sign, rebranding as "The New 94 Rock".
-KRKE AM changed to KZSS with an Adult Contemporary format, but in March 1988, it returned to simulcasting KZRR, citing problems of "public perception of the AM band".
+KRKE AM changed to KZSS with an adult contemporary format, but in March 1988, it returned to simulcasting KZRR, citing problems of "public perception of the AM band".

 In November 1986, the station began weekdays with morning "shock" radio show host TJ Trout.
 Trout was featured in nearly all billboard and television ads over the next couple of decades, helping keep station ratings high.
 Trout retired in December 2011.

-In 1993, Sandia Peak Broadcasters merged with Progressive Broadcasting which owned classic rock formatted KLSK 104.1 to become Twin Peaks Radio.
+In 1993, Sandia Peak Broadcasters merged with Progressive Broadcasting, owner of classic rock station KLSK (104.1 FM) to become Twin Peaks Radio.
 By this time KZRR began to lean more on modern rock without completely changing to that format, promoting itself as "The Cutting Edge of Rock".

 In 1996, Trumper Communications purchased KZRR, KZSS and KLSK, as well as modern rock KTEG (then on 107.9) and KHTZ.
 This also caused a legal dispute with TJ Trout, who sued the former owners when learning that his on-air name had been trademarked.
 Trout had resigned and had planned to start a new show on KKOB.
 Trumper resolved the issue by allowing Trout ownership of his name and remaining at KZRR.
 (Trout joined KKOB in 2019.)

-Now clustered with classic rock and modern rock stations, the music format on KZRR had changed to playing mostly hard rock with an emphasis on music from the 1980s, 90s and early 2000s.
+Now clustered with classic rock and modern rock stations, the music format on KZRR had changed to playing mostly hard rock with an emphasis on music from the 1980s, 1990s and early 2000s.
 In 1999, KZRR was acquired by Clear Channel Communications.
 Clear Channel changed in its name in 2014 to iHeartMedia, Inc.

+K265CA

+K265CA (100.9 FM) is a commercial FM translator radio station located in Albuquerque, New Mexico, broadcasting to the Albuquerque metropolitan area, owned by iHeartMedia, Inc. (formerly Clear Channel Communications).
+Its studios are located in Northeast Albuquerque and the transmitter tower is located atop Sandia Crest.

+Programming on K265CA is rebroadcast from the second HD Radio subchannel of KZRR (94.1 FM).